Wavelength Assignment in Hybrid Quantum-Classical Networks: Introduction

 The initial steps for the implementation of QKD in a network setting have been carried out successfully \cite{secoqc,Sasaki:TokyoQKD:2011, Wang:14, MDInetwork}.
 The European project SECOQC and the Tokyo QKD network each demonstrated a small quantum network with mesh topology.
 To extend these examples, the first generation of QKD networks are expected to rely on the key exchange in a trusted-note architecture.
 That is, in order to overcome distance limitations of QKD, a set of trusted nodes, at the core of the network, can be used to link the two end nodes.
 The most recent example of such networks is the developing link between Beijing and Shanghai with 32 trusted nodes along the way.

 Regardless of the topology, one major requirement in the widespread development of QKD networks is their integration with the existing fiber-optic classical networks.
 This is not limited to the current developing QKD networks, but also next generations of quantum networks should address this issue due to cost efficiency considerations.
-In all such hybrid networks, weak quantum signals should travel alongside intense classical ones.
+In such hybrid networks, weak quantum signals should travel alongside intense classical ones.
 The latter, in this scenario, would produce some background noise, e.g., Raman scattering and adjacent channel crosstalk, which will enter the quantum receivers.

-In order to reduce the background crosstalk in hybrid quantum-classical setups, some methods have been proposed.
-In \cite{Shields.PRX.coexist,patel2014quantum}, filtering methods in frequency and time domains have been used to suppress the crosstalk.
-Another useful approach is the control of launch power of data signals such that it satisfies the receiver sensitivity \cite{Shields.PRX.coexist,patel2014quantum}.
-Furthermore, it has been shown in \cite{crosstalk2016} that orthogonal frequency division multiplexing (OFDM) can effectively reduce the crosstalk using its optimal filtering.
+In order to reduce the background crosstalk in hybrid quantum-classical setups, several methods have been proposed.
+For instance, filtering methods in frequency and time domains have been used to suppress the crosstalk \cite{Shields.PRX.coexist,patel2014quantum}.
+Another useful approach is the control of launch power of data channels such that it satisfies the receiver sensitivity \cite{Shields.PRX.coexist,patel2014quantum}.
+Furthermore, it has been shown that orthogonal frequency division multiplexing (OFDM) can effectively reduce the crosstalk using an inherent optimal filtering \cite{crosstalk2016}.